kb-elmo/SofleCase/README.md

 - Josef Adamcik for designing the original Sofle v2 Keyboard and making the project open source
 - the "komische Tastaturen" gang of the german keyboard community that pushed me into making this

 ---

+### These files are meant for 3D printing only!

+They are not suitable for CNC machining and trying to use them for that will most likely result in unusable parts.

+---